d-callan/microbiomeData/README.md

 # microbiomeData
 An R package containing all of the curated datasets from MicrobiomeDB.org and a helper function to list which datasets are available.

+If you have questions or comments of any kind, join us on our [Discord Community Server](https://discord.gg/DEjNbxgq)!
+We'd love to hear from you.

 ## Installation

 Use the R package [remotes](https://cran.r-project.org/web/packages/remotes/index.html) to install microbiomeData.
 From the R command prompt: